vincentwun/jobsdb-scraper/README.md

 - **Lightweight,and made to run on commodity computers** - Low memory/cpu utilization due to efficient use of modern web-scraping framework (https://github.com/ulixee).
 - **Avoids detection along the entire stack** - High guarantees on ability to safely scrape jobs and bypass Cloudflare.
-- **Customize how many pages you want to scrape** - You can specify how many pages of jobs you want to scrape up to a maximum of 1000.
+- **Customize how many pages you want to scrape** - You can specify how many pages of jobs you want to scrape up to a maximum of all.

 ## Installation